-One of the most important roles of a Systems administrator or I.T technician is the maintenance of the server room and all equipment that is stored in a server room.
+One of the most important roles of a Systems administrator or I.T technician is the maintenance of the server room and all equipment that is stored in a server room or comms room.
 Proper server room maintenance is crucial to protect equipment and sensitive data stored and transmitted between the systems.
-It’s not just the room that requires maintenance, servers also have particular needs that must be assessed on a regular basis.
+It’s not just the room that requires maintenance, server and network maintenance is also required and must be assessed on a regular basis.
 Whether you’re responsible for an array of remote virtual private servers, managing a cloud server farm or the servers for a localised intranet, a maintenance checklist will help you save time and effort in ensuring that your room and the stored systems are running efficiently and at optimal performance.

 Your specific maintenance needs of your server room will vary based upon the size and location of the room, how many hours each day it is in operation, as well as the density of the equipment within the rack, airflow between each device and how much heat is generated by equipment.
 Heat levels vary based on several factors, including how much and what types of equipment operate in a space.
 Keep equipment well spread apart to provide proper ventilation and help reduce the risk of equipment overheating.